 I am fortunate to live in Washougal, WA, a small town in the Columbia River Gorge and home to Pendleton Woolen Mills: creator of iconic American blankets, clothing, and textiles since 1912.
 Pendleton Mills generates large quantities of wool selvage, the narrow raw edges trimmed from blankets and textiles as part of the finishing process.

 I repurpose this selvage for my eco-friendly reversible rugs, which I hand weave on two antique floor looms.
 The vibrant colors, rich textures, and fine quality of Pendleton wool gives each handwoven rug a brilliant look and luxurious feel.

 My rugs are either one-of-a-kind or limited edition creations, in part due to the limited availability of any particular color of the Pendleton selvage.
-Taking from my background in textiles, sculpture, painting, and graphic arts, I blend a colorful, modern aesthetic with the traditional art of handweaving.
-My mission is to brighten homes with beautiful, durable, and sustainable handwoven rugs.
+Drawing from my background in textiles, sculpture, painting, and graphic arts, I blend a colorful, modern aesthetic with the traditional art of handweaving.
+My mission is to brighten homes with beautiful, durable, and environmentally sustainable woven rugs.

 — Kathy Marty